 Article continues past the image.

 While learning how to play stringed instruments outside of the guitar, like the ukulele and the bass, made sense to me, the minute I decided to learn how to play the piano, I had a lot of trouble.
 Why did I decide to learn the piano?
 Mostly because I started to become a more serious musician, and at least having working knowledge of it is practically a requirement for serious musicians.
 Plus, it is such a beautiful instrument.

-In all transparency, I naively thought that all the musicianship I had built up from so much time playing the guitar would make learning the piano a breeze, and I found out soon enough that it was a completely different set of technical skills.
+Now, in all transparency, I naively thought that all the musicianship I had built up from so much time playing the guitar would make learning the piano a breeze, and I found out soon enough that it was a completely different set of technical skills.
 But rather than quit, I committed to learning how to play the piano, and even took some beginner piano lessons along the way.
-After about two years of practicing about an hour a day, I learned that a lot of my guitar knowledge did translate to the piano, but while I was a much-improved piano player, I was still so far off from where I wanted to be that I had to rethink what my goals with piano could realistically be.
+After about two years of practicing about an hour a day, I learned that sure enough, a lot of my guitar knowledge did translate to the piano, but while I was a much-improved piano player, I was still so far off from where I wanted to be that I had to rethink what my goals with piano could realistically be.

 See, looking back at it now, it all makes complete sense — really good piano players spend their whole musical lives playing piano, and there I was trying to catch up after only a couple years.